Date of birth

 The Gills resisted advances for their star man that summer and he rewarded them with another six goals during a 2016-17 campaign, which included the winner in their EFL Cup victory over Watford at Vicarage Road.

-After 185 appearances and 38 goals for Gillingham, he makes the move from the south east to the north west, joining Rovers on a deal until the summer of 2020.
+After 185 appearances and 38 goals for Gillingham, he made the move from the south east to the north west, joining Rovers on a deal until the summer of 2020.